 Plym Forest Plan

-The Plym Forest Plan covers 544 Hectares of Public Forest Estate land around the river Plym and its tributaries in south Devon.
+The Plym Forest Plan covers 544 Hectares of the nation's forests land around the river Plym and its tributaries in south Devon.
 The woods here are a mixture of planted conifers and broadleaves, ancient and semi-natural woodland.